european-modelling-hubs/covid19-forecast-hub-europe/code/zoltar_scripts/README.md

  python code/zoltar_scripts/compare_repo_to_zoltar.py
  ```

-- Create json file with:
+- In case of problems connecting to Zoltar programatically, an alternative is to
+create and save a json file of modified forecasts and upload to zoltar via web interface.
+Create this file with:
 ```
 code/zoltar_scripts/create_validated_files_db.py
 ```